Stability-Aware Training of Machine Learning Force Fields with Differentiable Boltzmann Estimators: Conclusion and Future Work

-Finally, we note that the underlying Boltzmann gradient estimator used to train the NNIPs differentiates through the potential energy of uncorrelated states.
-It is thus agnostic to the method of sampling from the Boltzmann distribution $P_{\theta}(\Gamma)$, and is readily applicable to sampling schemes other than MD simulation (e.g., Monte Carlo methods).
-This is related to recent work in machine learning on implicit layers, which enables differentiation of optimization problem solutions without knowledge of the numerical solver used \cite{Amos2017OptNet, Gould2016DiffArgminArgmax, ren2022torchopt, Blondel2022EfficientImplicitDiff, negiar2023learning}.

-\paragraph{Limitations. } A limitation of StABlE Training is that training NNIPs to match reference observables lacks the convergence guarantees provided by traditional QM learning in the large data limit.
-Specifically, the observable-matching objective is under-constrained, as the mapping between a potential energy function and a sparse set of simulation observables is in general non-unique \cite{Noid2013CoarseGrainedModels}.
+\paragraph{Limitations.} Unlike traditional QM learning, training MLFFs to match reference observables lacks convergence guarantees in the large data limit.
+Specifically, the observable-matching objective is under-constrained, as the mapping between a potential energy function and a sparse set of simulation observables is in general non-unique \citep{Noid2013CoarseGrainedModels}.
 Although we mitigate this problem by pre-training and regularizing StABlE Training with the conventional energy and forces loss function, we observe that stability improvements resulting from StABlE Training are accompanied by a minor increase in the energy and forces error on a held-out test set, indicating a misalignment between the observable-matching and QM objectives.
 Adjusting the strength of the QM regularization and the learning rate used for StABlE Training are two primary ways in which to navigate this tradeoff.
-We note, however, that our observed error increases are typically within the range of DFT error (see Supplementary Section \ref{sec:energy_force_analysis} for details).
+We note, however, that our observed error increases are typically within the range of DFT error (Supplementary Section \ref{sec:energy_force_analysis}).
 We also note that StABlE Training is currently incompatible with dynamical observables, due to the use of uncorrelated states to compute the Boltzmann Estimator.
-Overcoming this limitation is non-trivial, as it requires optimization over long paths, which is a significantly higher-dimensional problem with large-variance gradients \cite{Bolhuis2023OptimizingMolecularPotentials}.
+Overcoming this limitation is nontrivial as it requires optimization over long paths, but may become tractable with recent advances in path gradient computation \citep{Bolhuis2023OptimizingMolecularPotentials, greener2024reversible, han2025refining}.